3646482/movie/README.md

 # 🎬 Movie App

-A responsive React-based movie listing application that allows users to search for movies, view popular listings, and get detailed information using the OMDB API.
+A responsive React-based movie listing application that allows users to search for movies, view popular listings, and get detailed information using the TMDB API.

 ---